jlperona-teaching/ecs390-spring20/seminars/week09.md

 For the remainder of the class, we will discuss each scenario.
 I will ask everybody for observations about the scenarios that they'd like to share.
 Depending on how the conversation flows, I may bring up my expectations of your behavior in each situation.

-At the end of class, I will collect the papers that each group wrote on, as this is the attendance for today.
-I will ask if anyone forgot to sign in.

 ## Assignment for This Week